liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/06-planning-a-plugin-upgrade-to-liferay-7/00-planning-a-plugin-upgrade-to-liferay-7-intro.markdown

 # Planning a Plugin Upgrade to @product-ver@ [](id=migrating-existing-code-to-liferay-7)

 You've probably heard the term *modularity* discussed frequently in relation to
 @product-ver@.
-With @product-ver@ being a modular platform, Liferay applications are now composed of one or more [modules](https://dev.liferay.com/participate/liferaypedia/-/wiki/Main/Module).
+With it being a modular platform, Liferay applications are now composed of one or more [modules](https://dev.liferay.com/participate/liferaypedia/-/wiki/Main/Module).

 A module doesn't use the traditional Liferay application structure from previous